sensu/sensu-docs/content/sensu-go/5.6/getting-started/glossary.md

 [Read more.][14]

 #### Silencing
-Silencing entries allow you to suppress execution of event handlers on an ad-hoc basis.
+Silences allow you to suppress execution of event handlers on an ad-hoc basis.
 You can use silencing to schedule maintenances without being overloaded with alerts.
 [Read more.][17]